 Technical details of preparation of the extenders for DFS and CS are fairly standardized within the AI industry, and are available at all semen processing centres.
-RTS is a relatively novel procedure, and therefore an example of diluents are given in Annex 9.
-For RTS addition of antibiotics, antifungals and peroxidases (eg. Catalase) is necessary.
+For RTS, addition of antibiotics, antifungals and peroxidases (eg. Catalase) is necessary.
 Peroxidases are not added to CS.

 Caprogen extender is saturated with nitrogen and contains catalase.
-Using this diluent it is possible to transport semen anaerobically and at ambient temperature and to use it for up to four days with a 60-70% non-return rate (Shannon, 1965 & 1968).
+Using this diluent, it is possible to transport semen anaerobically and at ambient temperature and to use it for up to 4 days with a 60-70% non-return rate (Shannon, 1965 & 1968).